-With nearly 8 million subscribers and 3.5 million Instagram followers, YouTube personality Gabi DeMartino is no stranger to scrutiny.
+With nearly eight million subscribers and 3.5 million Instagram followers, YouTube personality Gabi DeMartino is no stranger to scrutiny.
 What’s surprising, however, is that for years, the criticism came not from her fans, but from herself.
-We spoke to the social media sensation about the influence of family, friends and Internet fame on her quest to finally become comfortable in her own skin.
+We spoke to the social media sensation about the influence of family, friends, and Internet fame on her quest to finally become comfortable in her own skin.

-“I wasn’t happy with my face forever,” says Gabi, 24, and host of YouTube's wildly popular Fancy Vlogs by Gab and Niki and Gabi.
+“I wasn’t happy with my face for forever,” says Gabi, 24, the host of YouTube's wildly popular Fancy Vlogs by Gab and Niki and Gabi.
 She spent much of her early teens fantasizing about fixing the features she found so unpleasant.
-“I didn’t even know what surgery was, and I was in 7th grade saying, mom and dad, let me change my nose, and they were like, WHAT?”
+“I didn’t even know what surgery was, and I was in seventh grade saying, ‘Mom and dad, let me change my nose’, and they were like, ‘What?’”

 Gabi also experienced blowback from some of her friends, even the ones who’d expressed interest in having their own cosmetic procedures.
 “There were friends I knew wanted to get their lips done, but told me I'd changed and I was full of myself,” she says.
 “I told them I just modified something that I never liked and that doesn’t change me.
 I did lose some friendships over it.”

 The more Gabi's look changed, the more some began to accuse the YouTube star of trying to look like Ariana Grande, her pop idol.
-Online, she was labeled Ariana's doppleganger by some and her stalker by others.
-When Gabi made a parody video entitled I Lived Like Ariana Granda for a Day, it inadvertently set off a Twitter feud between @gabcake and @ArianaGrande that was ultimately cleared up amicably.
+Online, she was labeled Ariana's doppelgänger by some and her stalker by others.
+When Gabi made a parody video entitled i lived like ariana grande for a day, it inadvertently set off a Twitter feud between @gabcake and @ArianaGrande that was ultimately cleared up amicably.
 Grande apparently held no grudge, inviting Gabi to be in her Thank U, Next music video.
 Gabi later gushed on YouTube, “She looks like a Snapchat filter, I look like when you take the Snapchat filter off.”

-Gabi confided in her injector, who recommended she make an appointment with plastic surgeon Jason Bloom, M.D.
+Gabi confided in her injector, who recommended she make an appointment with board certified plastic surgeon Jason Bloom, MD.
 She’d already been to six consultations with surgeons in New York, Los Angeles, Miami, and beyond, but none of them felt right.
 That changed, however, once she met Dr. Bloom.
 “First, I made sure that I found a doctor that I felt comfortable with to put me under anesthesia and cut open my face,” she says.
-“Second, I found someone who could make my nose look like me, like I was born with it.”
+“Second, I found someone who could make my nose look like it was mine, like I was born with it.”

-Gabi scheduled her surgery immediately, but was sidelined for four months with pneumonia.
+Gabi scheduled her surgery immediately, but was sidelined for four months due to pneumonia.
 It was worth the wait.
-“It was the most painless, comfortable, easy thing I’ve ever done,” she gushes.
+“It was the most painless, comfortable, and easy thing I’ve ever done,” she gushes.
 “Lip injections hurt more than a nose job did.
-I had absolutely no pain, barely any bruising and no swelling.”
+I had absolutely no pain, barely any bruising, and no swelling.”

 Dr. Bloom attributes Gabi’s smooth recovery to his endonasal surgical approach, which causes less nasal trauma, and therefore less swelling, than an open rhinoplasty.
 The day before the surgery, Dr. Bloom dissolved the filler in Gabi’s nose so that he could accurately gauge her anatomy.
 He determined Gabi's nose “was overall wide, flat, lacked a little bit of definition, and her bridge was a little bit higher than she wanted it.
 So I brought the bridge down, both the bone and a little bit of the cartilage,” he recounts.
 “I shaped the tip cartilages to make it a bit more defined, and I did some tip suturing to give some projection and support to the tip.
 I narrowed the nasal bones and lastly, I did internal nostril base reductions to bring the nostrils more toward the midline.”